 - Empirical evidence on the economic effects of automation

 - A simple macroeconomic framework for analyzing automation

 - Endogenous savings and extensions of the baseline model

 - Automation as a potential response to the challenges of demographic change

 - Peering into the future: long-run economic and social consequences of automation; with an epilogue on COVID-19

 - 17th June 2020

 - Paperback ISBN:

-Klaus Prettner is Professor of Economics (especially Economic Growth and Distribution) at the University of Hohenheim.
-He has previously worked as Assistant Professor of Dynamic Macroeconomics at the Vienna University of Technology, as Assistant Professor of Macroeconomics and Development at the University of Göttingen, as a postdoctoral research fellow at the Harvard Center for Population and Development Studies, and as a research scientist at the Austrian Academy of Sciences.
-His main areas of interest are the economic consequences of automation, the interrelations between economic growth and inequality, and the impact of demographic change on long-run economic growth.
-He has published his research in journals such as Journal of Monetary Economics, Journal of Economic Growth, Journal of Health Economics, Research Policy, Journal of Urban Economics, Health Affairs, Economic Theory, and the Journal of Economic Behavior & Organization.
-Klaus Prettner obtained his Ph.D. in Economics in 2009 at the University of Vienna and his Habilitation in Mathematical Economics at the Vienna University of Technology in 2014.
+Klaus Prettner is professor of economics with a focus on growth and distribution at the University of Hohenheim and speaker of the research network “Inequality and Economic Policy Analysis (INEPA)”.
+His main areas of interest are the economic consequences of automation and the interrelations between economic growth and inequality.
+Prettner received a Ph.D. in Economics from the University of Vienna in 2009.
+He has published his research in journals such as Journal of Monetary Economics, Economic Journal, Journal of Economic Growth, Journal of Health Economics, Research Policy, Journal of Urban Economics, Health Affairs, Economic Theory, Economica, and the Journal of Economic Behavior & Organization.

 Professor of Economics, University of Hohenheim, Stuttgart, Germany